 Perhaps, I should first ask myself why this story appeals so much to me.
 After all, I find most of Mr. Miller’s other plays a bit of a chore to watch, despite their high literary pedigree and performance histories.
 There is even less “wiggle room” in this play for a director’s conceptual creativity than in the other Miller oeuvre works.
 Yet, no matter the quality of the production, I always find it compellingly watchable, and emotionally wrenching.

 I do have my own history with this as a college production.
 It was my first college play – at the ripe old age of 18, I was powdering my hair (and there’s an amusing story connected with that wonderfully primitive practice) to play Giles Corey.
 About twenty years later, I found myself assaying Ezekiel Cheever in a Harrisburg PA production conceived as a “rehearsal clothes” run-through that, surprisingly, worked in almost every detail.
-And, I’ve always found the Salem story (and the McCarthy era over-kill tactics that inspired it) intriguing, almost any fictional (or non-fictional) work about it.
+And, I’ve always found the Salem story (and the McCarthy era over-kill tactics that inspired it) intriguing, and I’ve consumed almost any fictional (or non-fictional) work about it.

 So, with all that history and prejudicial affection working, what can I say about Oglethorpe’s production?
 To begin with, I liked the physical concept, the “Boxing Arena” turntable that put a veneer of spectator sport on the proceedings.
 Some of the bigger scenes may have been cramped (and static) as a result, but the idea worked.
 It gave the opportunity for characters to drift in and out of the scenes, giving the sense of a “world outside” the occurrences of the play, a world becoming more and more menacing and confining.